tekperfect/TerraForm-Docsify/Lessons/01-Introduction.md

 ```bash
 sudo terraform -v
 ```

+After I will suggest to install the appropiate terraform linter to your edtitor, I am using VScode, so I will use this [extenstion](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform)

 We will working with v0.12+ compatable requirements, so make sure you have at least v0.12 of the terraform cli

 ## ✍️ Practice